vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

    When you opening this new file, a second sheet is created automatically by Leansoft with a tutorial/documentation on *How to use Google Spreadsheet*.

-Link a Spreadsheet with Odoo
+Link a Spreadsheet with Leansoft
 ----------------------------

 | From this new file, configure your database.
-| Go to :menuselection:`Odoo --> Server Settings --> Database Name --> Username --> Password`.
+| Go to :menuselection:`Leansoft --> Server Settings --> Database Name --> Username --> Password`.

 .. image:: google_spreadsheets/odoo_menu.png
    :align: center